-The two sampling lakes are located in the Kobbefjord catchment area in the inner part of Kobbefjord (Badesø / Kangerluarsunnguup Tasia: 64.13°N, 51.36°W and Qassi-sø: 64.15°N, 51.31°W; Figure 31).
+The two sampling lakes are located in the Kobbefjord catchment area in the inner part of Kobbefjord (Badesø / Kangerluarsunnguup Tasia: 64.13°N, 51.36°W, 38 m deep, and Qassi-sø: 64.15°N, 51.31°W, 28 m deep; Figure 32).
 There is one sampling station at the deepest position in each of the lakes.
 The station is marked with a buoy anchored at the bottom.
-At the buoy-line 2 temperature loggers are mounted at 2m and 10m depth.
+At the buoy-line 2 temperature loggers are mounted at 2m and 10m depth, respectively.
 If possible, a sediment trap is attached at the buoy-line at 10m (Qassi-sø) and 15m (Badesø).
 It has to be collected and stored during winter.
 Positions of the sampling stations are saved in the GPS.

-Figure 31.
+Figure 32.
 Location of the sampling station in each of the two monitored lakes.